mjackdk/AmbientCO2/README.md

 The sensor sends 8-bit packages (bytes) of data over serial UART.
 These bytes must be decoded to get a proper measurement, like an integer.

-Using a logic analyzer with UART decoding, we can see both the raw bytes from the sensor (D0 and UART: RX bits below) and the decoded data (UART: RX below):
+Using a logic analyzer with UART decoding, we can see both the raw bytes from the sensor (yellow below) and the decoded data (green below):

 ![Ambient CO2 sensor UART output decoded in PulseView](docs/static/AmbientCO2_PulseView.png)

 In this example, the sensor sent " Z 01245".
 The "Z" tells us it is a filtered CO2 measurement, and the value is 1245 ppm.

-The library takes care of setting up the sensor for serial UART communication with the Arduino board, and converting the raw bytes into integer values for further use in our Arduino sketches.
+The library takes care of setting up the sensor for serial UART communication with the Arduino board, and converting the raw bytes into integer values for further use in Arduino sketches.

 # Development